Pipeline Outputs¶

 └── {sample}/

-Publication-ready visualisations generated with PlotNado (if configured with plotting coordinates):
+Publication-ready visualisations generated with PlotNado (if configured with plotting coordinates).
+One set of plots is produced per pileup method × scaling method combination:

 Output format can be svg, png, or pdf as configured.